dotnet/docfx/docs/index.md

 Now you can preview the website on <http://localhost:8080>.

-To see your changes in local preview, save your changes then run this command in a new terminal to rebuild the website:
+To preview your local changes, save changes then run this command in a new terminal to rebuild the website:

 ```bash
 docfx docfx_project/docfx.json